Buzzard to Peregrine Transition

 Current Status

 • Buzzard: In maintenance mode.
-ABCloudz handles bug fixes and minor updates on a Time & Material basis.
+ABCloudz handles bug fixes and minor updates on a Time and Material basis.
 Production version 1.2.3 (build 23) on iOS.

 Transition Strategy